-Post pandemic, salary alone doesn’t have the appeal it once has.
+Following the pandemic, salary alone doesn’t have the same appeal it once did.
 However, what you are offering needs to be competitive and in line with industry benchmarks.
-Research what the regional variations on your role are and, if you can, make sure that what you are offering is at the higher end.
+Research the regional variations of your role and, if you can, make sure that your offering is at the higher end.

 Consider your working arrangements.

-In an age where candidates know that hybrid and remote working is an option, you must try to accommodate some form of flexible working options.
+Candidates know that hybrid and remote working will soon be a right.
+Therefore, you should try to accommodate some form of flexible working options now rather than wait until the deadline.
 Flexible working may include remote or hybrid options.
-It also may look like 4 day weeks or split shifts.
+It also may look like 4-day weeks or split shifts.